alphajuliet/advent-2021/README.md

 For part 2, it's not enough to have a binary decision on whether we've visited a cave before; we need to maintain a count, and use that to decide on if we're allowed to visit it again.
 We then add a series of rules to determine whether we can add the node.

+## Day 13

+This is an interesting one: mapping points across several folds in the plane.
+I thought this might get harder, but it was straightforward.
+The challenge was to find an expression that maps a point to a new point from the action of a fold.
+This is captured in the `fold` function.
+Reading in the input data is a bit fiddly but once you have the points and folds, you run all the points through a single fold and remove the duplicates.

+For part 2, we need to run the points through all the folds, which is trivial, and then visualise the resulting array of points.
+We mess about with making a matrix and turning it into strings, so that we can see the resulting answer code.
+This one was quite fun.

 ## License

 Copyright © 2021 Andrew Joyner